 - Attention to detail.

 The job profile of medical professionals varies according to the specialization stream.
 For instance, the responsibilities of a general physician are starkly different from that of a surgeon or a psychiatrist.
 However, there are some general duties of medical professionals such as examining patients, diagnosing their health issues, and treating them.
-Healthcare consists some of the best jobs in India.
+Healthcare consists of some of the best jobs in India.
 While the specific responsibilities of medical professionals vary, all doctors must perform the following duties:

 - To prescribe medicines and administer befitting treatment to patients.